Internet Sites for Career Planning

 This site houses more than 300 videos organized into 17 different clusters.
 These are “home made” movies in that Dr. Kit himself and some of his followers have contributed to the site.

 The website features thousands of videos of people doing their jobs and provides statistical data on job forecast and career information.
-The website is educational in nature, while also engaging with elements of entertainment.
+The website (made by teens, for teens) is educational in nature, while also engaging with elements of entertainment.
 One interesting feature is the ability to sort videos by various criteria including interests.

 This site contains videos and information on careers for kids, grades K-5, teens, grades 6-8, teachers and parents.